paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 #### Ex.
 Ord.
 No. 13187.
 The President’s Disability Employment Partnership Board
 Ex.
 Ord.
 No. 13187, Jan.
 10, 2001, 66 F.R.
 3857, provided:

-By the authority vested in me as President by the Constitution and the laws of the United States of America, including the Federal Advisory Committee Act, as amended (5 U.S.C.
-App.), and in order to promote the employment of people with disabilities, it is hereby ordered as follows:
+By the authority vested in me as President by the Constitution and the laws of the United States of America, including the Federal Advisory Committee Act, as amended ([former] 5 U.S.C.
+App.) [see [5 U.S.C.
+1001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1001&num=0&edition=prelim) et seq.], and in order to promote the employment of people with disabilities, it is hereby ordered as follows:

 Section 1.
 Establishment and Composition of the Board. (a) There is hereby established the President’s Disability Employment Partnership Board (Board).